berfimkt/dataops_finalproject/README.md

 2. Data transformation

-At this stage, the raw data in the bronze layer is converted and written into the silver layer `tmdb-silver/<table_name>` bucket in the form of delta tables.
+At this stage, the raw data in the bronze layer is converted(using spark) and written into the silver layer `tmdb-silver/<table_name>` bucket in the form of delta tables.

 3. Pipeline